WillAbides/setup-go-faster/README.md

 The performance improvements are achieved by:

-- The magic of Bash, curl and Perl.
-Maybe they aren't the most modern, but they are a heck of a lot faster than loading nodejs to do some simple version checks and downloads.
+- Using a simple, composite action instead of loading nodejs.

 - Installing to the faster volume on Windows.
 On windows runners it takes significantly longer to write to `C:` vs `D:`.
 Setup-go installs go to `C:`, but setup-go-faster installs to `D:`

 - Shortcuts for version checks.
-Setup-go-faster supports all the same pseudo-semver ranges as setup-go, but it is optimized for exact versions (like `1.15.7`) and `1.15.x` style ranges.
+Setup-go-faster supports all the same pseudo-semver ranges as setup-go, but it is optimized for exact versions (like `1.15.7`).
 Our version check is faster to begin with, but if you use one of those formats you can shave an additional half second off the time.

 ### Install tip